CA vs FRM

-CA vs FRM – What’s the Career Scope?
 Both of these credentials have something in common.
-They both are quiet well known for the fields they cater too.
-While CA specifically focusses on accounting and taxation, FRM is caters concepts of risk management.
-They both have distinct identity, yet candidates get confused which they should choose.
-To give you a simple overview we have created this post CA vs FRM which would enable you to understand the differences well.
+They both are quite well known for the fields they cater too.
+While CA specifically focusses on accounting and taxation, FRM is catering to concepts of risk management.
+They both have distinct identities, yet candidates get confused, which they should choose.
+To give you a simple overview, we have created this post-CA vs. FRM, which would enable you to understand the differences well.

 The article is articulated in this order:

 - What is the Financial Risk Manager (FRM)?

 Let’s understand the difference between these two streams with the help of this CA vs. FRM Infographics.

 CA vs FRM – Comparative Table

 |Organizing Body||The CA exams are managed and controlled by the Institute of Chartered Accountants of India (ICAI), India.||The FRM exams are managed and controlled by the Global Association of Risk Professionals (GARP), USA.|

 |Duration of Course||The candidates usually take 4 to 5 years to complete all the levels successfully.||The candidates are required to clear the Part II exam within 48 months from passing the Part I exam.|